ruyuansun/WEB322-app/README.md

 ## Academic Integrity and Usage Disclaimer

+---

-This repository is intended for educational purposes and to support learning.
-Students are advised to uphold academic integrity and avoid directly copying assignments from this repository.
-Plagiarism and cheating are violations of academic integrity policies and can lead to disciplinary actions.
+This repository is publicly available for the purpose of seeking co-op opportunities.
+Please note that students should adhere to academic integrity and avoid directly copying assignments from this repository.

 ---

 ## Topic Outline